Image

 Hospitalization records showed 217 patients in Michigan's critical care bed - 13 fewer than reported yesterday.
 The number of COVID-19 patients receiving care with ventilators increased by two to 103.
 There were 14 pediatric patients with COVID-19.

-Sunny, with a high of 88 and low of 61 degrees.
-Sunny in the morning, overcast overnight.
+Light freezing rain, with a high of 28 and low of 15 degrees.
+Light freezing rain for the morning, cloudy for the afternoon and evening, clear overnight.